HSAs for Freelancers2 min read • April 03, 2019

 Because you file taxes on a personal tax return, you’re treated like you’re making HSA contributions on your own.
 You can deduct some of those contributions on your personal income tax return.

 As long as you made a profit during the tax year, you’re eligible to file the deduction.
-The maximum for the tax year 2018 is $3,450 for singles and $6,900 for those with families.
+The maximum for the tax year 2019 is $3,500 for individuals and $7,000 for those with families.
 If you’re over 55, you can add an extra $1,000.
 To note, you can’t put more than your net self-employment income in your HSA.

 Here’s where HSAs for the self-employed change a little bit.
 For traditional employees, HSA contributions are made on a pre-tax basis.
 When you’re self-employed, it doesn’t work the same.
 You would contribute after-tax dollars to your HSA and then make a line item deduction on your Schedule C. This can be a little tricky, so make sure to talk with a tax professional to make sure you get the numbers right.